vhaghani26/epigenerator/README.md

 There are two ways that you can run `CpG_Me2`.

-**Please note that currently, this is only compatible with the UC Davis Genome Center HPC.
-Updates are being made to make it more available for other users**

 ### Running `CpG_Me2` Locally

-Since all the information setup was done when you run `FASTQ_Me2`, all you have to do now is run the following to run `CpG_Me2`:
+Since all the information setup was done when you run `FASTQ_Me2`, all you have to do now is run the following to run `CpG_Me2` from start to finish:

 ```
-nice -n 10 snakemake -j 3 -p -s 02_CpG_Me2_PE
+snakemake -j 1 -p -s 02_CpG_Me2_PE
 ```

-`nice -n 10` means you are assigning your job a lower priority than default jobs, which is good when you are using shared computer resources.
 The `-j` option for `jobs` means how many jobs are able to be run in parallel.
-We only have 64 CPUs on Epigenerate, so please be mindful not to use more than half without asking or warning other users in the Epigenerate Slack channel.
-Running roughly 3 jobs at once is relatively reasonable given our resource allocation since each job can take up to ~75 GB of RAM.

-`CpG_Me2` has been written such that this is all you need to run for your job to run from start to finish.
-If, for some reason, you are disconnected from Epigenerate or your job fails, re-run the above command and it will pick up where it left off.
+The most resource-intensive step uses ~50-100 GB of RAM per sample, so be mindful of the resources you have available if you choose to run more than one job at a time.
+If, for some reason, you are disconnected from your terminal or your job fails, re-run the above command and it will pick up where it left off.
 It even deletes possibly corrupted files from where it was cut off to ensure ALL outputs are properly generated.

 Notice some issues here.

-1. Because the alignment step uses so many resources, you are limited to running ~3 jobs at a time.
-When each sample requires 9 jobs, this can easily add up.
+1. Because the alignment step uses so many resources, you are limited by the number of jobs you can run at the same time due to required resource allocations
 2. If you get disconnected from your terminal, your job fails.
 This means that you need to be logged in and have an active terminal for days at a time.
+This can be circumvented by running `CpG_Me2` in `screen`, but you will still need the proper resource allocation for that length of time.

 For the above reasons, it is HIGHLY recommended that you instead run it via SLURM.
 This is similar to what was initially written by Ben, where individual jobs get submitted to SLURM.